agrc/gis.utah.gov/about/policy/license-disclaimer/index.md

 ### License Attribution
 {: .text-left}

-UGRC requests that where possible and practical, **appropriate attribution** shall be made by users of this website, data, or any other services provided by UGRC with the following criteria:
+UGRC requests that wherever possible and practical, you include **appropriate attribution** when using data or services provided by UGRC in your maps, web applications, or other content.
+This includes providing credit to UGRC and indicating you made any changes to the data.

-- an appropriate statement, reflecting this disclaimer be used on all products using SGID geospatial data as a source, and that a currency date and stewardship credit for the data be included on the map; and
-- standards-compliant and/or [search engine-optimized (SEO) metadata]({% link about/policy/metadata/index.md %}), where available, be included with any distribution of all geospatial data
+For referenced data hosted by other organizations (such as data from the Utah Geological Survey), please contact the owner for attribution guidelines.

+**Detailed references** in a paper or book should follow your particular style guide.
+Please include the last updated date if it is available in the metadata or the date you accessed/downloaded the data if not.
+For example, this is what it could look like in an MLA-esque format:

+- State Geographic Information Database. _Utah Address Points_.
+(Feature class).
+Salt Lake City, UT: Utah Geographic Resource Center, July 2021.
+Geospatial point data.
+27 July 2021. https://gis.utah.gov/data/location/address-data/.

+**Maps** and **web apps** should include a reference to both UGRC and the SGID in the "Sources" attribution:

+- `Data Sources: ESRI, US Census Bureau, UGRC SGID (data modified), ...`

+Any **data distributions** (databases, web services, etc) must include credit to UGRC, a link to the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, and a note of any changes made to the data.
+They should also include the disclaimer below and relevant metadata as outlined in our [metadata policy]({% link about/policy/metadata/index.md %}).
+The dataset's description could include the following line:

+- County boundary data derived from the UGRC SGID under the CC BY 4.0 license (https://creativecommons.org/licenses/by/4.0/).
+Several new fields were calculated from US Census Bureau data.

-Please add attribution with a logo from our [media resources]({% link about/media/index.md %}) page.
+If you are using **logos** as part of your attribution, you can download our current logos in `.png`, `.ai`, and `.psd` formats from our [media resources]({% link about/media/index.md %}) page.

 ## Disclaimer
 {: .text-left}

-We created the following standard disclaimer for all SGID data with input from the State Attorney General's office:
+We created the following standard disclaimer for all hosted SGID data with input from the State Attorney General's office:

 > The data, including but not limited to geographic data, tabular data, and analytical data, are provided “as is” and “as available”, with no guarantees relating to the availability, completeness, or accuracy of data, and without any express or implied warranties.
 >